Lawrence Wetherby: 1951 gubernatorial election

-Administration
+Full term (1951–55)

 Early in Wetherby's term, the state's revenues were inflated by the Korean War.
 Having adopted a pay-as-you-go program for the state, he was forced to raise additional revenue after the war ended.
 He did so by imposing sin taxes on cigarettes, alcoholic beverages, and parimutuel betting, but he was unable to convince the General Assembly to adopt a sales tax.

-Because three members of Wetherby's close family had been killed in automobile accidents on the state's roadways, improving roads was a high priority for Wetherby.
-Using revenue from a two-cent-per-gallon gasoline tax passed under the Clements administration, Wetherby authorized the building, re-building, or re-surfacing of nearly 6000 mi of roads during his administration.
-The most important of these was the state's first toll road—the Kentucky Turnpike—connecting Louisville and Elizabethtown.
+Because three members of Wetherby's close family had been killed in automobile accidents on the state's roadways, improving roads was a high priority for him.
+Using revenue from a 2-cent-per-gallon gasoline tax passed under the Clements administration, Wetherby authorized the building, re-building, or re-surfacing of nearly 6000 mi of roads during his administration.
+The most important of these was the state's first toll road, the Kentucky Turnpike, connecting Louisville and Elizabethtown.
 He encouraged President Dwight D. Eisenhower to construct a federal toll road connecting the Great Lakes and the Gulf of Mexico.
-Other political leaders joined him, convincing Eisenhower to construct the long-talked-about Interstate Highway System.
+Calls for major highway work from other political leaders persuaded Eisenhower to endorse the long-discussed Interstate Highway System.
 Improved roads brought increased tourism, which Wetherby supported by increasing funding to the state park system and adding Breaks Interstate Park, a new park owned jointly by Kentucky and Virginia.
 Wetherby also brought national attention to Kentucky as prime hunting and fishing land by conducting his own personal sporting excursions in the state.

-Wetherby tried to diversify the industries located in Kentucky to balance the state's primarily agrarian economy.
+Wetherby followed Clements in trying to diversify industries in Kentucky to balance the state's primarily agrarian economy.
 He expanded the Agricultural and Industrial Development Board and charged it with conducting land surveys to identify potential industrial sites.
 He encouraged the development of modern airports in the state and supported the canalization of the Big Sandy River and improvement of the locks and dams on the Kentucky River.
 He continued to personally lead tours given by the state's Chamber of Commerce.
 Among the industries that came to the state during his administration were the General Electric Appliance Park in Louisville and the Paducah Gaseous Diffusion Plant in Paducah.
-In 1954, he used the state police to quash labor unrest in Central City and other parts of the Western Coal Fields.
-He was not a pawn of industry, however: he secured passage of the state's first laws regulating strip mining and killed a right-to-work bill in 1954.
+In 1954, he used the state police to quash labor unrest in Central City and other parts of the Western Kentucky Coalfield.
+He was not a pawn of industry, however: He secured passage of the state's first laws regulating strip mining and killed a right-to-work bill in 1954.